alexge233/relearn/README.md

 ![Markov Decision Process](https://github.com/alexge233/relearn/blob/master/images/mdp.png?raw=true)

 At the heart of episodic learning I've implemented [Q-learning](https://webdocs.cs.ualberta.ca/~sutton/book/ebook/node65.html)
-(for continous learning I plan to implement [R-Learning](https://webdocs.cs.ualberta.ca/~sutton/book/ebook/node67.html). in the near future).
+(for continous learning I plan to implement [R-Learning](https://webdocs.cs.ualberta.ca/~sutton/book/ebook/node67.html) in the near future).

+The skeleton of `relearn` are the classes `state` and `action` which serve as wrappers around your own classes.
+The template parameters `state_trait` and `action_trait` are used to describe what a state and action are, the wrappers are used only for indexing, hashing and policy calculation.

+The basic use is to create episodes, denoted as `markov_chain` which you populate as you see fit, and then reward with either a negative (-1), neutral (0) or positive (+1) value.

 The use of a `markov_chain` defaults to an `std::deque<relearn::link<state_class,action_class>>` where `relearn::link` is the struct encapsulating a state/action observation.

 You may replace the container or link class if you want, but the `q_learning` structure requires that:

 - an episode (a `markov_chain`) can be iterated
-- the iterator can be used with `std::next`
-- there exists an `::end()` method to denote the last item in the episode
+- there exists an `::size()` method to denote the size of the episode

 Basically most *STL* containers should work right out of the box.
-Finally, the library uses by default `double` for storing and updating Q values, but you can play around with it if needed.
+The library uses by default `double` for storing and updating Q values, but you can play around with it if needed.

+The class that mostly interests us is `policy` which uses your states and action, and stores them in a map of states, where each state (key) has a value of maps (action to value):

+.
+├── s_t
+|   ├── a_t: 0.03
+|   └── a_t: -0.05
+├── s_t
+|   ├── a_t: -0.001
+|   └── a_t: 0.9

+You own and control the policy objects, and you can even use multiple ones, however bear in mind that they are not locked for MT access (you have to do this manually).
+Using `q_learning` you can then set/update the policy values by iterating your episodes.

 # Status

 Currently the supported Algorithm is a *Deterministic Q-Learning*.
 I'm working on a *Non-Deterministic* (Probabilistic) Q-Learning, and after that I'll Implement *Continuous* R-Learning.

-As of 0.1.0 the library is **WORK IN PROGRESS**
+As of 0.1.1 the library is **WORK IN PROGRESS**

 # Dependencies